Mail delivery fails from Yahoo.com senders.

 Watch this YouTube video demonstrating the Basic Settings in Fast Secure Contact Form

 Set the “Return-path address” setting to a real email address on the SAME domain as your web site.
 This step really is ALWAYS necessary so mail is properly identified as originating from your server.
-For best results the “Email To” and the “Return-path address” should ALWAYS be separate REAL email addresses on the SAME DOMAIN as your web site (don’t skip this important step!).
+For best results the “Return-path address” should ALWAYS be REAL email addresses on the SAME DOMAIN as your web site (don’t skip this important step!).
+And make sure the “Return-path address” is not the same address as the “Email To” address.

 Next step, check this setting box: